conjurinc/apidocs/api.md

 ## Permit a group to read a variable

-Let's say you want to allow your `mobile/developers` to read a [Firebase](https://www.firebase.com) secret token stored in Conjur.
+Let's say you want to allow your `mobile/developers` to read a [Firebase](https://www.firebase.com) key stored in Conjur.

-The secret token is stored in the Conjur variable `firebase.com/mobile/secret-token` and owned by the group `security_admin`.
+The key is stored in the Conjur variable `firebase.com/mobile/secret-token` and owned by the group `security_admin`.

-You've already [obtained an auth token](/#introduction/examples/obtain-an-auth-token) and set it to the bash variable `token`.
+You've already [obtained an access token](/#introduction/examples/obtain-an-auth-token) and set it to the bash variable `token`.

 For this example, your Conjur org is `mybigco`, this is the `orgaccount` parameter you gave to `evoke configure` when you set up your Conjur install.
 You can also view your Conjur org in the CLI with `conjur authn whoami`.